 Often, you want something extra fun — especially if it is for a holiday-themed photo shoot or a party or a special event, such as a wedding photo booth or a New Year’s Eve Party photo booth.

-I was so thrilled with how well my low-budget DIY photo backdrop for our New Year’s Eve Photo Booth Props post turned out that I had to tell you about it.
+I was so thrilled with my low-budget DIY photo backdrop that I made for our New Year’s Eve photoshoot that I had to tell you how I made it.

-If you have light colored walls, you can hang the fabric directly on your walls.
+If you have light-colored walls, you can hang your background fabric directly on your walls.

 Since the room where I was shooting has blue walls, I needed to cover the blue with white paper before I attached the white glitter fabric.

-I was able to squeeze my 12-foot seamless white paper and stands into the room and so I taped my fabric onto that white paper.
+In my case, I was able to squeeze my 9-foot seamless white paper and stands into the room and so I taped my fabric onto that white paper.

-But, if you don’t have a 12-foot white seamless and backdrop stand, no worries.
+But, if you don’t have a 9-foot white seamless and backdrop stand, no worries.

 You can cover the wall with white craft paper, wrapping paper, or poster paper.